eparamasari/AutoML_vs_HyperDrive_Classification_Azure_ML/README.md

 - serum_creatinine (float): level of serum creatinine in the blood in mg/dL
 - serum_sodium (int): level of serum sodium in the blood in mEq/L
 - sex (int): female or male (binary)
+- smoking (bool): if the patient smokes or not
+- time (int): follow-up period in days
-- DEATH_EVENT (bool): whether the patient passed away
+- DEATH_EVENT (bool): if the patient deceased during the follow-up period

 ### Access